Man arrested in Italy in drive-by shootings of foreigners

-(CNN)Police in Italy have arrested a man suspected of opening fire Saturday on foreign nationals in the town of Macerata, injuring several people.
+(CNN)Police in Italy have arrested a man suspected of opening fire Saturday on foreign nationals in the town of Macerata, injuring six people.

 A police photo shows a man being apprehended who appears to have an Italian flag wrapped around his neck.